-Actions planned during the next year to address the needs to public housing
+Actions planned during the next year to address public housing needs

 The County does not plan to fund the CCHA in PY 2024.
 However recently, the County has funded the CCHA to acquire multi-family units in the Naples area to rent to low-income families at affordable rentrates and to install HVAC systems in Farm Workers Village.